browserengineering/book/book/scheduling.md

 one of the other tracing tools named above and load the trace.
 If you don't want to do it yourself, [here](examples/example12-count-single-threaded.trace) is a sample trace file from my computer.
-You should see something like this:
+You should see something like Figure 1.

 :::